alphagov/forms/design/prototype-version-7/task-list/README.md

 ## What we changed and why

 - Added a purple highlighted tag labelled “DRAFT“ for when the form is in draft and a green highlighted tag labelled “LIVE“ for when the form has been made live.
 - Changed the link text from “Review summary page and add declaration“ to “Add a declaration for people to agree to“.
-This made the task and action for the form creator clear.
+This made the task and action for the form creator clear and specific.
+This content improvement made it clearer that the declaration is for proeple who are completing the form to agree to.

 <br>